 Dear Mom and Dad,

 Thank you so much for standing beside me throughout the years, as I studied, goofed off, studied some more, went off to college, repeated the process, and finally graduated.
-I always felt safe, knowing that I had a safe nest to return to.
+I always felt loved, knowing that I had a safe nest to return to.

 I also want to thank you for the generous gift card.
-I’ll have fun stocking my new apartment with new decor and a snazzy bookshelf.
+I’ll have fun stocking my new apartment with new decor and a good bookshelf.
 As soon as I have everything set up, I’d love to have you come for a visit.

-Thank You Message to Friends and Distant Relatives
+Thanking Friends and Distant Relatives

 Your thank you message to everyone outside your immediate family doesn’t need to be as long or detailed.
-Always start by showing your gratitude, specifically mention the gift, and express how you plan to use it.
+Always start by showing your gratitude, then specifically mention the gift, and express how you plan to use it.

 Here are some examples of what to say to friends: